-Andy Ma enters his fourth season as the head coach of the Penn fencing program in 2012-13, looking to build on the successful foundation he established during his first three campaigns.
+Andy Ma enters his seventh season as the head coach of the Penn fencing program in 2015-16, looking to build upon back-to-back eighth place NCAA Championship finishes.

 Both the men's and women's teams grew by leaps and bounds in 2011-12.
 On the men's side, a 16-0 start to the year left the Quakers as the last undefeated team in the nation.
 The team eventually finished at 19-5 and as champions of the U.S. Collegiate Weapon Squad Championships for the second year in a row.
 The women's team came in at 14-7 for the season and featured freshman Luona Wang, who advanced all the way to the national title bout in foil, ending her first year at Penn as the national runner-up in the weapon.
 All told, Ma helped direct 10 fencers to the national event and the Quakers ended the year in seventh place with six earning All-American honors.